petr-tik/chess_app/README.md

 - [x] tournament creator
 - [x] tournament loader screen
 - [x] Update flask to 0.12
+- [x] Test the round scheduler for a huge number of player names
+- [ ] Make it docker-friendly and run it from a container
 - [ ] Move to py3
 - [ ] load tournament to latest round
 - [ ] add players to db